jonlpersson/ed-latimore/site/_posts/2020-03-02-how-to-get-better-at-math-in-7-simple-steps.md

 * Download pdfs of textbooks
 * For more problems, buy more used textbooks and study guides

 You’ll need resources to improve your understanding.
 There’s no way around that.
-You’ll need to work on many practice problems to truly grasp many of the basic concepts.
+You’ll need to work on many practice problems to grasp many basic concepts.
 Fortunately, there is a solution on the internet for almost any problem somewhere.
 You can check if both your process and solution are correct.

 Take advantage of all of the free resources on the internet. ***You need to practice math to improve at math.***

-If the explanations in class aren't helping you get things, then there are great Youtube channels and websites out there are excellent at explaining ideas.
+If the explanations in class aren't helping you get things, then there are great Youtube channels and websites out there that are excellent at explaining ideas.

 ## 3) Master the fundamentals of numbers and arithmetic

-Now that you’re armed with the proper mindset and know how to acquire resources to practice with, let’s lay out a good plan to increase your understanding.
+Now that you’re armed with the proper mindset and know how to acquire resources to practice with let’s lay out a good plan to increase your understanding.

 When most people use the word “arithmetic”, they just mean working with numbers and general mathematics.
 They aren’t incorrect, but that’s too general for our purposes.
 In this case, I'm using arithmetic to mean the four basic operations you perform on numbers.